 While this is not an exhaustive list, we hope it gives you a few basic tips on how to better identify snakes in the wild.
 Again, the best and easiest way to identify if it’s a coppperhead or common water snake is to look for the markings.
 But when in doubt, always maintain your space and proceed with caution.

 We donate 1% of every sale, every day to local Rabun County non-profits.
-The Orianne Society was our chosen non-profit for the months of January-March.
-Because of your support of our small business we were able to raise $3,400 for their mission.
+The Orianne Society is one of our chosen partners.
+Because of your support of our small business we’re able to support great non-profits like the Orianne Society where in 2022, we were able to donate $44,726 in our local community.